 WINE LABELLING IS GOINGDIGITAL

-If you’re a wine producer, distributor or marketer working in or distributing to the EU, you’ve probably already heard about the new regulations on digital wine labelling.
+If you are a wine producer, distributor, or marketer operating in the EU, you have likely already heard about the new regulations on digital wine labelling.

-As of December 2023, the EU now requires wines and aromatised wine products to list ingredients, allergens, and nutritional values.
-This is something that’s never been mandatory before.
+Since December 2023, the EU has required wines and aromatised wine products to display ingredients, allergens, and nutritional values.
+For many producers, that is a major change.

 What Is a Wine E-Label?

-A GS1 Digital Link or QR code on the bottle can offer businesses the best of both worlds with transparency and compliance, but also freedom for brand expression.
+A GS1 Digital Link or QR code on the bottle gives businesses the best of both worlds: clear compliance and greater freedom for packaging design.

-The digital label must be accessible in the consumer’s language, meet GDPR standards, and avoid tracking or marketing.
+The digital label must be accessible in the consumer’s language, comply with GDPR, and avoid tracking or marketing content.

-It must also contain all information outlined by the European Commission.
+It must also include the information required by the European Commission.

 Is This a Legal Requirement?